ParkJinah99/trend-maker-tidb/README.md

 **Slogan:** *Search, Analyze, and Outpace the Trend.*

+**Link to the application: ** https://trend-maker-frontend.onrender.com/
+The application is deployed on Render with free tier, thus requires a few minute to load.

 ## Features
 - **Real-Time Trend Analysis:** Analyze current global trends, including interest over time, regional comparisons, and trending media content.
 - **AI-Driven Marketing Insights:** Get actionable strategies based on trend summaries, target audience analysis, and marketing tactics.